guiOLVR/cities-campaigns/README.md

-# Travellist - Laravel Demo App
+# Citties Campaing - Laravel API

-This is a Laravel 6 demo application to support our Laravel guides.
+This is a Laravel demo API.